Shin Se-kyung: 2015–present: Resurgence and comeback

 In 2019, Shin starred in the historical drama Rookie Historian Goo Hae-ryung, alongside Cha Eun-woo.
 She played the role of a noble lady who becomes one of the four female historians of the royal court, and won the Top Excellence Award for an Actress and Best Couple Award with Cha Eun-woo at the MBC Drama Awards.

-In 2020–2021, Shin starred in JTBC's romance drama Run On, alongside Im Si-wan.
+In 2020–2021, Shin starred in JTBC's romance drama Run On, alongside Yim Si-wan.
 On July 5, 2021, it was announced Shin had signed an exclusive contract with EDAM Entertainment (a subsidiary of Kakao Entertainment) after her contract with Namoo Actors expired.

+In 2023, Shin returned to television in the second season of the fantasy drama Arthdal Chronicles: The Sword of Aramun, taking over the role of Tan-ya from Kim Ji-won.
+Following this, she starred in the historical melodrama Captivating the King (2024) alongside Jo Jung-suk.
+She played Kang Hee-soo, a genius baduk player who disguises herself as a man to seek revenge but falls in love with the king.